-<In this template you will find text bounded by the “<>” symbols.
-This text appears in italics and is intended to provide explanations and guide you through the document.
-There are two types of comments in this document.

-<The first section of comments are more general and apply to any SRS.
-“Describe the…” Course specific comments in this section bold.

-TO DO: The comments after “TO DO:” are intended specifically for the course. >

-Please make sure to delete all of the comments before submitting the document.>

 1 Introduction

-Section one of the Software Requirements Specification (SRS) document provides the purpose and scope of the document, the intended audience and general structure, acronyms and abbreviations use, and a general overview of the structure of the SRS.
+Section one provides the purpose and scope of the document, the intended audience and general structure, acronyms and abbreviations use, and a general overview of the structure of the SRS.

 1.1 Document Purpose

 The purpose of this document is to provide a detailed software requirement specification (SRS) for the Python Onboarding For Incoming Students (POFIS), release number 1.0.
 This document will detail the purpose, functionality, features and interface of POFIS.
 It will also provide general system specifications for proper operation and use of POFIS.